hcorrada/succs/README.md

 succs
 =====

-Implementation of gene expression anti-profiles
+Implementation of gene expression anti-profiles.
+This code is not functioning as of yet.
+Please check here for updates.